 Every moment is a moment you should network.
 Be prepared all the time and have zero excuses, be open to talking to as many people as possible.
 If you are shy, timid, scared, etc work on those skills or else you will never make it.
 You are your brand, you’ve got to put yourself out there.
 Introduce yourself to everyone you can (without being overly eager).
 Tell everyone you meet what you do.
 Have a stack of business cards in your wallet.
 It’s a missed business opportunity if you don’t have them on you.
 We are so much more than what we see.
 Talk.

 Some people think business cards are a thing of the past.
-Out of sight, out of mind but a business card is a great way to come front of mind at a future time when they’re getting ready to throw your card into the trash.
+Out of sight, out of mind, but a business card is a great way to come front of mind at a future time when they’re getting ready to throw your card into the trash.
 Or, make a unique/aesthetically pleasing business card that people won’t want to throw away because it’s so dope.
 (Check out the mini business cards on Moo.com).
+I don’t even stick to just business cards, because in my eyes a lot of people give out business cards so people tend to have so many they don’t really pay any attention to them.
+I like to get some postcards printed from Printivity to go alongside my business cards so I have something a bit different to hand it.
+It makes your business stand out and a postcard is a lot harder to lose than a little business card.
 Sidenote: Even though you should give your business card out, don’t trust that they will reach out to you.
 Always ask for theirs to make sure you get their contact info.

 2. Build your circle with other like minded freelancers